 - Use the open-source New Relic

-demo-deployerto spin up the infrastructure for Acme Telco Lite, a fictional company, and simulate real-world issues in a controlled, demo environment
+demo-deployerto spin up the infrastructure for Acme Telco Lite, a fictional company.
+This demo scenario is part of our Demo Catalog and will simulate real-world issues in a controlled, demo environment

 - Use New Relic to understand those issues from the perspective of a Telco Lite developer

 - Use the deployer to tear down the resources you create

 Acme Telco Lite is a mock telecom business that maintains an eCommerce website for its customers.
 The site's architecture has eight, interconnected microservices, plus a simulator: